-Cartridge made of colourless neutral glass I.

-Stopper and rubber disc are made of butyl rubber.
+Cartridge made of colourless neutral glass I. Stopper and rubber disc are made of butyl rubber.
 Green coloured aluminium cap made of aluminium-iron-silicon-alloy.
 Tin with 50 cartridges of 1.7 mL each.
-Tin with 50 cartridges of 2.2 mL each (not-marketed).

 6.6 Special precautions for disposal and other handling